• Skip to primary navigation

 In addition, the unglazed tagine has extra benefits.

-Its rustic look adds a touch of authenticity to the dining experience without taking away from its practicality.
+Its rustic look adds some authenticity to the dining experience without taking away from its practicality.

-Whether you're making stews or slow-cooking meats, this tagine provides a unique culinary adventure through Moroccan cuisine.
+Whether you're making stews or slow-cooking meats, this tagine provides a unique cooking experience through Moroccan cuisine.

 Differences Between Glazed and Unglazed Tagine